 According to a survey from Advertiser Perceptions, nearly half of advertisers have either pulled a campaign or delayed the launch of a campaign because of the novel coronavirus.
 A third say they completely canceled a campaign pre-launch.
 Brands that build a solid foundation for long-term equity gains by managing business in a favorable way and engaging with customers compassionately will also position themselves as reliable.
 In a new report from Edelman, based on interviews with 12,000 people in several countries, 71 percent of respondents said that if they perceive that a brand is putting profit over people, they will lose trust in that brand forever and 77 percent want brands to explain that they are aware of the crisis and the dramatic impact on people around the world.

 As you continue refining your crisis communications plan and stakeholder engagement activities, here are several tips for your consideration.

-Strategies For Branding, Positioning and Messaging During Pandemic
+Strategies For Branding, Positioning During Pandemic

 - Safeguard public health.
 Don’t allow an opportunity for a negligence accusation or lawsuit.
 Identify all possible pathways that the virus can spread and expose stakeholders.
 Manage those pathways aggressively to prevent/minimize exposure.